 of the code, MCL 333.18801 to 333.18838, for initial licensure or registration or for the

 (iv) Training offered by an accredited college or university.

-(v) An organization specializing in diversity, equity, and inclusion issues.
+(v) Training offered by an organization specializing in diversity, equity, and inclusion

 (d) Acceptable modalities of training include any of the following: